ucla/ucla-wp-components-lib/src/docs/08-component-guidelines/15-tabs.md

 * Use the button `<button>` element for tabs with ARIA `role="tab"` and `aria-selected="true"` or `"false"`.
 * Use the button `<button>` element if tabs change the content view within the same page.
 * Use the anchor `<a>` element if tabs link to other pages with a unique URL.
+* Ensure component is keyboard accessible.
+User should be able to focus on tabs with right/left arrows.

 **Further Readings**